Here’s How to Keep Ticks Out of Your Home

 Shut Down The Deer Feed

 Deer like to eat plants, so if you have plants close by, they will come.
 Limiting food sources or planting vegetation deer won’t eat means they won’t come into your yard with ticks in tow.
 According to the Farmer’s Almanac, deer tend to stay away from fragrant plants with strong scents such as sage, ornamental salvias, lavender, peonies and bearded irises.
-Here’s how to safely deter animals that steal from your garden.

 Lastly, chemicals should keep the ticks away.
 Acaricide is a pesticide that kills ticks and can be applied to lawns and woodland edges.
 However, only a licensed professional can apply it since it requires specific spray equipment.
 Regarding other pests, a few do-it-yourself pest control methods don’t require professional help.
 You could also try natural tick repellents such as cedar oil spray, apple cider vinegar and others.
-Here are some tick repellents that really work.